jakub-dvorak-geo/test-zotero-integration/README.md

 # test-zotero-integration
-Trying to integrate zotero with github releases
+Trying to integrate zotero with github releases, not going too well.